FRAME-Lab - Fixed and Rotary-wing Aircraft Multidisciplinary Eng.

 - Research on in-flight icing prediction and control are currently being carried out in collaboration with Alenia Aermacchi, McGills University, the University of Bergamo and the University of Trento.
 These studies led to the development of the novel icing prediction software PoliMIce.

-- Future plans will be concentrated on the development of genuinely multidisciplinary methodologies for the conceptual design of rotorcraft system.
+- Future plans will focus on the development of genuinely multidisciplinary methodologies for the conceptual design of rotorcraft system.
 The aim is to introduce in the conceptual design phase more sophisticated models and aspects usually neglected at this stage, such as aeroelasticity, pilot modeling and flight control systems, that may have a significant role in performances, stability and handling qualities of the final vehicle.
-On this subject we proposed the creation of an exploratory group to the consortium GARTEUR, that started at the end of 2012 (EG-31) and that it is expected to be transformed into an action group very soon.
-On the same subject, a proposal for the program PRIN 2012 has been submitted together with University RomaTre and Politecnico di Torino.
+On this subject we proposed the creation of an exploratory group to the consortium GARTEUR, and started a cooperation with NASA Ames, based on the use and extension of the NDARC rotorcraft sizing code.

 - A work on the design of a novel gurney flap configuration to improve rotorcraft performances is under development in collaboration with the Rotorcraft Aerodynamic Laboratory.